MurmurationsNetwork/MurmurationsProtocol/api-index-v1.md

 Schemas define collections of data fields that nodes can fill in to share information about themselves.
 Think of a schema as a form template and each instance of a completed form as a profile.

 Nodes store their profiles on their website and then reference them in the index.
 The index validates that the profile meets the requirements of its associated schema(s).
-The index does not actually store the entire profile; it is only required to store the URL of the profile's location on the node's website (`profileUrl`) and the name(s) of the schema(s) that profile is/are based upon and must be validated against (`linkedSchemas`).
+The index does not actually store the entire profile; it is only required to store the URL of the profile's location on the node's website (`profile_url`) and the name(s) of the schema(s) that profile is/are based upon and must be validated against (`linked_schemas`).

-Using these two pieces of information, aggregators can then search the index for nodes with profiles that match specific schemas they want to use to create maps and directories, and the index returns a list of URLs (`profileUrl`s) for the matched nodes' profiles.
+Using these two pieces of information, aggregators can then search the index for nodes with profiles that match specific schemas they want to use to create maps and directories, and the index returns a list of URLs (`profile_url`s) for the matched nodes' profiles.
 Aggregators then download each node's profile data for use in their apps.

-The index may (and usually will) also store additional data to enable aggregators to locate nodes based on other information in addition to the linked schemas.
+The index may (and usually will) also store additional data to enable aggregators to locate nodes based on other information in addition to their associated schemas.
 This additional information could/will include, for example:

 - _Geolocation data_ - latitude/longitude of primary location of entity - enables searching for nodes within a geographical range (i.e., "1km from my current location" or "60 miles from my home")
-- _Maplocation data_ - town/city, country, etc. for searching based on map location
+- _Location data_ - town/city, country, etc. for searching based on map location
 - _Entity type_ - Wikipedia/Wikidata URL that best describes the organization type - enables searching for specific types of entities (e.g., food co-ops: [https://en.wikipedia.org/wiki/Food_cooperative](https://en.wikipedia.org/wiki/Food_cooperative))

 > :construction: INDEX SYNCING
 >
-> A `profileHash` is for future planning, and will also be stored for each node profile so that multiple indices can synchronize their lists of nodes.
-It will be a hash of the profile (the entire JSON object containing all node profile data) stored at the `profileUrl` that was submitted by the node.
-Nodes can compare `nodeId`s (the unique hash of a `profileUrl`) and then `profileHash`es between themselves.
-They will also store a Unix timestamp (`lastChecked`) of when they last accessed the `profileUrl` and created the `profileHash` for each `nodeId`.
-The index with the oldest timestamp should download the profile from the `profileUrl` and regenerate the `profileHash`.
-This is just a rough idea of index syncing; it will need to be thought through in a lot more detail, including thinking about edge cases.
+> A `profile_hash` is for future planning, and will also be stored for each node profile so that multiple indices can synchronize their lists of nodes.
+It will be a hash of the profile (the entire JSON object containing all node profile data) stored at the `profile_url` that was submitted by the node.
+Nodes can compare `node_id`s (the unique hash of a `profile_url`) and then `profile_hash`es between themselves.
+They will also store a Unix timestamp (`last_validated`) of when they last accessed the `profile_url` and created the `profile_hash` for each `node_id`.
+The index with the oldest timestamp should download the profile from the `profile_url` and regenerate the `profile_hash`.
+This is just a rough idea of index syncing; it will need to be thought through in more detail, including thinking about edge cases.

 ## Node Endpoints